ummjevel/Generative-AI-for-beginners-dotnet/05-GenerativeAppSamples/SpaceAINet/README.md

 - For best results, ensure your chosen AI provider is running and properly configured before starting the game.

 ### Feedback

 If you encounter any issues or have suggestions, please report them to the repository's issue tracker.

 ---

-Enjoy experimenting with AI-powered Space Invaders!
+Enjoy experimenting with AI-powered Retro Invaders!